F-Actor: Controllable Conversational Behaviour in Full-Duplex Models: Introduction

 In this work, we present \textit{F-Actor}, a \textbf{f}ull-duplex model that behaves like an \textbf{actor} following conversational instructions.
 We describe a practical approach for training it under typical academic resource constraints.
 By keeping the audio encoder frozen and finetuning only the LLM, our approach requires just 2,000 hours of training data and two days on four A100-40GB GPUs, without relying on large-scale pretraining or multi-stage optimization.

 We demonstrate that it is possible to train a model that can follow explicit instructions regarding (i) speaker voice, (ii) conversation topic, (iii) conversational behaviour, such as backchanneling and interruptions, and (iv) dialogue initiation (user- or system-driven). \cref{fig:architecture} shows an overview of our model.
-Our contributions are three-fold: \begin{enumerate}[noitemsep] \item We introduce the first open, controllable full-duplex model. \item We systematically experiment with and analyze different design and architectural choices. \item We develop a single-stage training protocol yielding good models on an academic budget. \end{enumerate}
+Our contributions are three-fold: \begin{enumerate}[noitemsep] \item We introduce the first open, controllable full-duplex model. \item We systematically experiment with and analyze different design and architectural choices, such as RVQ and FSQ encoders, text alignment variants, audio delays or special tokens. \item We develop a single-stage training protocol yielding good models on an academic budget. \end{enumerate}

 We release both the model and the training code publicly, enabling reproducibility and further research on controllable full-duplex speech systems.